The Royal College of Music

 These days, the College teaches a wide range of subjects on Western Classical Music, from undergraduate level to a full doctoral, and even holds 'junior classes' every Saturday, where children between the ages of 8 and 18 can learn the joys of music.
 The Royal College of Music also boasts a particularly impressive collection of instruments in its museum - over 800 instruments, dating all the way from 1480 to the current day, including the world's oldest surviving keyboard!

-Gorgeous 4 bed, 3 bath in heart of chic Kensington is 0.36 kilometers from Royal College of Music.
-Room prices starting from £ 0Check availability and book online.
+PickThePlace Lifestyle Apartment Knightsbridge - Hyde Park View is 0.22 kilometers from Royal College of Music.
+Room prices starting from £Check availability and book online.